httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 This specification defines the following authentication parameters.
 These parameters use structured fields ({{STRUCTURED-FIELDS}}) in their definition, even though the Authorization field itself does not use structured fields.
+Due to the syntax requirements for authentication parameters, the byte sequences defined below SHALL be enclosed in double-quotes instead of colons.

 ## The k Parameter {#parameter-k}